roomacarthur/seastainability/README.md

 1. Visit [Github](www.github.com).
 2. Navigate to the [roomacarthur/seastainability](https://github.com/roomacarthur/seastainability) Repository.
 3. Click settings along the top options bar.
-4. Click pages found at the bottom of the lefthand navigation bar.
+4. Click pages found at the bottom of the left hand navigation bar.
-5. In the 'Source' section, click the dropdown menu that is labled 'none' and select "Main".
+5. In the 'Source' section, click the dropdown menu that is labeled 'none' and select "Main".
 6. Click Save.
 7. Page will auto refresh and provide you with a link to the Live GitHub Page for this repository.